 '''

-library symplify;
+library synplify;

-use symplify.attributes.all;
+use synplify.attributes.all;

 '''

-If you want the addition operator (+) to take two std_ulogic or std_ulogic_vector as inputs, you need the function defined in the std_logic_arith package (the cdn_arith.vhd file in installDirectory/lib/vhd/).
+If you want the addition operator (+) to take two std\ulogic or std\ulogic\vector as inputs, you need the function defined in the std\logic\arith package (the cdn\arith.vhd file in installDirectory/lib/vhd/).
 Add this file to the project.
 To successfully compile, the VHDL file that uses the addition operator on these input types must have include the following statement:

 '''

-use work.std logic arith.all;
+use work.std_logic_arith.all;

 '''